Flaming (Internet): Examples

 Any subject of a polarizing nature can feasibly cause flaming.
 As one would expect in the medium of the Internet, technology is a common topic.
 The perennial debates between users of competing operating systems, such as Windows, Classic Mac OS and macOS operating system, or operating systems based on the Linux kernel and iOS or Android operating system, users of Intel and AMD processors, and users of the Nintendo Switch, Wii U, PlayStation 4 and Xbox One video game systems, often escalate into seemingly unending "flame wars", also called software wars.
 As each successive technology is released, it develops its own outspoken fan base, allowing arguments to begin anew.

 Popular culture continues to generate large amounts of flaming and countless flame wars across the Internet, such as the constant debates between fans of Star Trek and Star Wars.
 Ongoing discussion of current celebrities and television personalities within popular culture also frequently sparks debate.

 In 2005, author Anne Rice became involved in a flame war of sorts on the review boards of online retailer Amazon.com after several reviewers posted scathing comments about her latest novel.
 Rice responded to the comments with her own lengthy response, which was quickly met with more feedback from users.

 In 2007, tech expert Kathy Sierra was a victim of flaming as an image of her depicted as a mutilated body was spread around online forums.
 In addition to the doctored photo being spread virally, her social security number and home address were made public as well.
 Consequently, Sierra effectively gave up her technology career in response to the ensuing harassment and threats that she received as a result of the flaming.

 In November 2007, the popular audio-visual discussion site AVS Forum temporarily closed its HD DVD and Blu-ray discussion forums because of, as the site reported, "physical threats that have involved police and possible legal action" between advocates of the rival formats.

 The 2016 Presidential election, saw a flame war take place between Republican candidate Donald Trump and the Democratic candidate Hillary Clinton.
-The barbs exchanged between the two was highly publicized and is an example of political flaming and a flame war.
+The barbs exchanged between the two were highly publicized in an example of political flaming and a flame war.
+Similar messages were shared leading up to the 2024 Presidential election, with Donald Trump referring to his opponent, Kamala Harris, as "Lyin' Kamala," and the incumbent, Joe Biden, as "Crooked Joe Biden" on his X account.